groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/nodejs-java/com.groupdocs.editor.htmlcss.css.datatypes/lengthunit/_index.md

 ### In {#In}
 ```
-public static final byte In
+public static final int In
 ```